Should You Build Your Own Watch? A Realistic Breakdown

 Working with a custom builder lets you participate in the design without taking on every technical risk yourself.
 That is not less authentic.
 It is simply a different goal.
 Some people want to become builders.
 Some people want to wear something personal and well executed.

-Readers who want that direction can explore the workshop side through Rexx Timepieces.
+Readers who want that direction can explore the workshop side through Rexx custom watches or start with the broader guide Seiko Mods: The Gateway to Custom Watches.

 Final Thoughts